Home

 • Additional components to further customise your hot water/shower system like the ability to select additional input sources such as onboard tank or external source, additional output locations, recirculation, and routing of water through pumps, filters, etc.

 These DIY kits are currently in the development stage.
-If you are interested in obtaining a kit before their official release, please contact me via the contact page.
+If you are interested in obtaining a kit before their official release, please contact us to enquire about a custom build.

 Shop & Gear